 After paying the entrance fee and declining a vendor or 10 offering us everything from bottled water to selfie sticks, you’ll cross a bridge before arriving at the famous falls.
 You might spot that classic Kawasan falls blue colour first, or more likely the giant rainbow umbrellas from the surrounding café.

 Despite arriving at 8:30am, we were both shocked and overjoyed when we approached Kawasan falls to find no one in them.
-We were also shocked that there is a lifeguard as well as roped off areas where you are not permitted to swim unless you are wearing a life jacket.
+We were also shocked that there is a lifeguard as well as roped off areas.
+It’s also worth pointing out that wearing a life jacket is mandatory to swim in Kawasan falls.

 Before we went in, locals warned us that the falls are really cold and the life jackets are also to help if you in case you experience cramp due to the temperature.
 Being Scottish, we found them incredibly pleasant and not too cold at all.